CDRH/datura/docs/3_manage/post_omeka.md

 It is possible to run this script with the other command line options (for instance `-f` to filter by file type and `-r` and filter by regex), but it is not recommended to override the default options such as `-x es`.

+Use the `-s` option to skip the generation step and only post to Omeka S (requires that you have already generated the needed docs).

 ### Setting up a virtual environemnt

 In your collection repo, first exit any virtual environemt you may be in (this may be indicated by  `(.venv)` or similar before your command prompt).
 If you have not previously created a virtual environment, type `python3 -m venv .venv`.
 The environment will be installed in the `.venv` folder in the root of the collection repo.
 To enter the virtual environment once it has been created, run `source .venv/bin/activate`.
 Then run `pip3 install -r requirements.txt` to install the dependencies.
 These two steps are necessary to get the `post_omeka` script to run.